joshw52/XSS-Keylogger-App/README.md

 Here you can create and edit XSS payloads to use with the application.
 A `Default XSS Payload` payload is included as an example.

-The JavaScript payload will need to record keystrokes into an array, stringify the array, base64 encode it, then set the base64 string as the value to a key `keystrokes` in a JSON blob.
-This will then need to be sent to `/api/logs` as a POST request to wherever the server is hosted.
+The JavaScript payload will need to record individual keystrokes into an array, stringify the array, base64 encode it, then set the base64 string as the value to `keystrokes` in a JSON blob.
+This will then need to be sent to `/api/logs` as a POST request to the server URL.

 To send cookies, base64 encode `document.cookie`, and to send local and session storage, stringify and base64 encode each.